matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

-# MSCyyyy: Protocol to use an existing Matrix client session to complete login and setup of E2EE via QR code
+# MSC3906: Protocol to use an existing Matrix client session to complete login and setup of E2EE via QR code

 This MSC proposes a method to allow an existing Matrix authenticated client/device to sign in a new device and handle E2EE set up (mutual device verification; setup of cross-signing if used; connecting to room key backups if used).